braathwaate/stratego/README.md

 Areas for improvements are:

   1. Search tree.
 Forward pruning will be required to get to deeper levels.
 There is code that forward prunes the search tree for defending against chases.
 Can similar code be used to determine attack plans as well?
 The AI always abides by the Two Squares rule but does not enforce the same of the opponent.
 If the Two Squares Settings box is checked, making the opponent abide by the Two Squares rule, then chase attacks would be much more successful and worthy of deep analysis.
 Restrict move generation to only those pieces that can affect the outcome.
+  2. Eliminate pointless moves from the search tree.
+Pointless moves reduce the effective depth of the search.
+For example, a common attack involves a win based on the defender limited out by the Two Squares rule, such as in the example below:
+B?
+B?
+B? |
+B? -- B8 |
+xx -- -- |
+xx -- -- |
+R? -- R7 |
+Red has the move.
+Without pointless move reduction, it would take many ply to determine that Red Seven can successfully win Blue Eight.
+But with pointless move reduction it only takes a maximum of 8 ply.
+This is because after Red Seven moves up, Blue Eight moves left, Red Seven moves left, it is pointless for Blue Eight to move back, because Blue began the Two Squares sequence; moving back cannot change the outcome.
+So Blue must play some other move.
+This is four ply.
+Then Red Seven approaches again and the sequence repeats.
+Thus the attack is seen to be successful in only 8 ply (not 9, because quiescent search awards the capture at 8 ply).

+This Two Squares case is already coded.
+But often the opponent has a pointless chase elsewhere on the board.
+By considering the pointless chase, it pushes the player's successful attack past the horizon of the search tree.
+So pointless moves need to be removed from the search tree.
-  2. Heuristic.
+  3. Heuristic.
 This has been tuned with countless runs against other bots.
 Yet there still much room for improvement.
 One issue is how much to weight suspected pieces given a bluffing opponent.
-  3. Suspected Rank Analysis.
+  4. Suspected Rank Analysis.
 This the most potent area for improvement, as it is how human players win.
 Humans are able to evaluate unknown opponent pieces and make good decisions that violate worst case scenarios.
 The AI deviates only slightly from worst case scenarios, but this gives it significant advantage over other bots which rely on worst case scenarios and completely miss how the AI can obliterate the opponent's pieces without the pieces clearly known.
 Yet against a skilled human opponent, the AI is a patsy.
 Why?
 Because humans much more easily guess the rank of the opponent unknown pieces.
 This human ability needs to be distilled into algorithms that gives the AI the same advantage.
-  4. Plans.
+  5. Plans.
 There are very few plans.
 	A. Chase opponent pieces that that could result in a favorable exchange.
 	B. Attack flag structures.
 	C. Protect its flag.
 	D. Determine opponent piece ranks through bluffing or baiting.
-  5. Static position analysis.
+  6. Static position analysis.
 Unlike chess, stratego probably requires more pre-processing because it is difficult to obtain the search depths that would render it obsolete.
 The simple maze running approach has severe limitations and should be replaced by forward pruning and deep search.
 Once the goal for a piece has been established, the move sequence can be determined by selecting only that piece and neighboring pieces on its journey in a deep tree search.
 Ideally, these chases could be run in parallel on separate threads while the broad search continues on the main thread, taking advantage of today's multiple core hardware.
-  6. Performance Tuning.
+  7. Performance Tuning.
 Use perf and perf-map-agent to locate hotspots.
-  7. Setups.
+  8. Setups.
 Many of the initial setups, especially the non-bombed setups are ridiculous.
 If you encounter one of these setups, remove the line from resource/ai.cfg.
 Better yet, run an automated test against the AI evaluator and remove the setups that lose badly.
 Another idea: design an automated test using just the bad setups and improve the ai win ratio with just bad setups.
 (You can find the one that was used in the first line of ai.out.)
-  8. Opponent bots.
+  9. Opponent bots.
 Improve or add opponent bots in [Stratego AI Evaluator](https://github.com/braathwaate/strategoevaluator).
-  9. Add AI player to TCP/IP server.
+  10. Add AI player to TCP/IP server.
 The Stratego server supports two person play over TCP/IP.
 Currently it does not support playing the AI over TCP/IP.
 The AI player should be added to the Lobby so that any player can play the AI over TCP/IP.
 The server will need to fork the AI player upon player request.
 Add a new View object (like the AITest object) to create an AI client for TCP/IP play.

 AI Regression Testing
 ---------------------